About

 Projects

-BLOSSOM - Unity3D
+BLOSSOM - Unity

 BLOSSOM was created for my undergraduate dissertation in order to demonstrate the strengths of my game development & design skills using the Unity engine.